Northern Ireland electricity and gas

 Customers in Greater Belfast can choose between the two, while customers in the Ten Towns area only have the option of Firmus Energy.
 In the West area, only around 500 households have a gas connection, though more customers are set to be connected.

 Customers in Northern Ireland are more likely to have a prepayment or keypad meter than customers in Great Britain: 45% of you do (according to the Utility Regulator), compared with 16% of GB customers.

 Our survey found that the number of people switching in Northern Ireland is lower compared with the rest of the UK, although switching is on the increase.

 One in five respondents in Northern Ireland who haven’t switched say they think all suppliers are the same and so there's no point in switching.
-But as our survey reveals, there are differences in value for money and digital tools which are worth checking if these are important to you.
+But as our survey reveals, there are slight differences in customer scores across the firms included in our survey.